Using Roborazzi for Android Screenshot Testing

 )

-These options set up pixel-perfect matching changeThreshold = 0f and reduce the size of the PNG files resizeScale = 0.5 to save storage space.
+These options establish pixel perfect matching with changeThreshold = 0f and reduce PNG file size using resizeScale = 0.5 to conserve storage.

 enum class DefaultTestDevices(val spec: String) {